 additional tctsy practices

-- the Facilitator has no need to watch the participant - often times the Facilitator is practicing with their own eyes shut
+- judge the participant - Facilitators often practice with their own eyes shut

-- TCTSY does not use metaphors or imagery e.g. stand like a rock, be tall like a tree.
-We have no knowledge of our clients associations with these images and have no wish to trigger traumatising memories, flashbacks or dissociative states
+- our language avoids metaphors or imagery - eg. stand like a rock, be tall like a tree.
+We have no idea of our clients associations with these images

 - for a similar reason TCTSY doesn't make use of music, Sanskrit, incense, candles, yoga blocks or straps